Twin Pines Minerals is planning to mine within the Okefenokee Refuge.

 Mining operations will impact threatened and endangered species.

 Twin Pines Minerals enlisted the services of nationally renowned herpetologists and botanists with expertise in threatened and endangered species who conducted extensive surveys of the area.
-Gopher tortoises are widely distributed in the area, and their burrows have been located.
-Any tortoises impacted by mining will be relocated to an equally suitable habitat, and these areas, along with areas not impacted by mining, will be protected.
+There are no threatened or endangered species in the mining footprint.